edu-sharing/edu-sharing-community-repository/README.md

 our [artifact repository](https://artifacts.edu-sharing.com).

 We also offer a ready-to-use docker-compose & kubernetes package for each release.
-Ccheck out the github releases page [here](https://github.com/edu-sharing/edu-sharing-projects-community/releases).
+Check out the github releases page [here](https://github.com/edu-sharing/edu-sharing-projects-community/releases).

 Contributing
 ------------